 Hurst participants in 2017 are listed here: http://law.wisc.edu/ils/hurst_summer_institute/2017/fellowsbios.html

 Scholars in law, history and other disciplines pursuing research on legal history of any part of the world are eligible to apply.
 Preference will be given to applications from scholars at an early stage of their career (beginning faculty members, doctoral students who have completed or almost completed their dissertations, and J.D. graduates with appropriate backgrounds).

-Applications for the eighth Hurst Summer Institute, which will be held June 14-27, 2015, are being accepted from December 1, 2014 – January 15, 2015.
-University of Wisconsin-Madison will host this summer’s Institute.
+Applications for the ninth Hurst Summer Institute, which will take place in 2017, will be accepted until December 1, 2016.
 For future reference, information concerning applications may be found here.

 A full account of the Institute, including the program and the names and biographies of the fellows, may be found on its website.

 (1) Submit the following materials in a single pdf file starting with your last name to firstname.lastname@example.org.
 Multiple attachments will not be accepted.

 · Curriculum Vitae with your complete contact information.

 · Statement of Purpose (maximum 500 words) describing your current work, specific research interests, and the broader perspectives on legal history that inform your work.